Seventeenth-Century Theories of Consciousness

 But the overall transition has been made.
 The initial transition from a morally-laden concept to a fully psychological concept was made with Descartes and the Cambridge Platonists.
 And here, through the Cartesians and in Leibniz, we see an attempt to clarify the concept and to provide a coherent analysis of the concept.
 Leibniz’s account (and Spinoza’s account, insofar as he has one) treats consciousness as a natural phenomenon to be explained in natural ways, and so he endeavors to explain consciousness in terms of the underlying mental representations.
 This has obvious connections to representational and functional accounts of consciousness that continue to this day.

-- –––.
-The Philosophical Writings of Descartes.
-Translated by John Cottingham, Robert Stoothoff, Dugald Murdoch and Anthony Kenny (vol. 3).
-3 vols.
-Cambridge: Cambridge University Press, 1985.
+- –––, The Philosophical Writings of Descartes (Volume 3), translated by John Cottingham, Robert Stoothoff, Dugald Murdoch and Anthony Kenny, Cambridge: Cambridge University Press, 1985.
 [CSM]

-- Hobbes, Thomas.
-De Corpore.
-Edited by William Molesworth.
-Vol. 1, The English Works of Thomas Hobbes.
-London: John Bohn, 1839.
+- Hobbes, Thomas, De Corpore, William Molesworth (ed.), The English Works of Thomas Hobbes (Volume 1), London: John Bohn, 1839.

-- Locke, John.
-An Essay Concerning Human Understanding.
-Edited by Peter H. Nidditch.
-Oxford: Clarendon Press, 1975.
+- Locke, John, An Essay Concerning Human Understanding, Peter H. Nidditch (ed.), Oxford: Clarendon Press, 1975.

-- Régis, Pierre-Silvain.
-Cours Entier de Philosophie ou Système Général selon les Principes de M. Descartes.
-3 vols.
-New York: Johnson Reprint Corporation, 1970.
+- Régis, Pierre-Silvain, Cours Entier de Philosophie ou Système Général selon les Principes de M. Descartes, 3 volumes, New York: Johnson Reprint Corporation, 1970.
 [Système]

-- Spinoza.
-The Collected Works of Spinoza.
-Translated by Edwin Curley.
-Vol. 1.
-Princeton, NJ: Princeton University Press, 1986.
+- Spinoza, The Collected Works of Spinoza (Volume 1), translated by Edwin Curley, Princeton, NJ: Princeton University Press, 1986.